 Opening the project in Gitpod will require you to sign in with your GitHub account.
 A few moments later, you should see an online version of VS Code.
 In the Terminal, it will ask you to paste the xlwings license key (get a free trial key if you want to try this out in a commercial context or use the noncommercial license key if your usage qualifies as noncommercial).
 Note that your browser will ask you for permission to paste.
 Once you confirm your license key by hitting Enter, the server will automatically start with everything properly configured.
 You can then open the app directory and look at the main.py file, where you'll see the hello function.
 This is the function we're going to call from Google Sheets/Excel on the web in just a moment.
-The other file in this directory, app.py contains all the FastAPI boilerplate code.
-Let's leave this alone for a moment and look at the js folder instead.
-Open the file according to your platform:
+Let's now look at the js folder and open the file according to your platform: